 Christmas is a special time to visit Nashville.
-The city brings out its finest decorations, some of its best performances, and lots and lots of Christmas lights.
-Whether you’re driving through the biggest light display in Tennessee or checking out a winter pop-up bar, there’s something fun for everyone.
-We’ve spent three holiday seasons in the city and love finding new things to experience in Nashville at Christmas.
+The city brings out its finest decorations, some of its best performances, and millions of Christmas lights.
+There is lots of variety from driving through the biggest light display in Tennessee to checking out a winter pop-up bar.
+We’ve spent numerous holidays in the city and love finding new things to experience in Nashville at Christmas.
 Here’s a look at some of our favorites.

 Wander under the lights at Cheekwood

-One of the highlights of the Christmas season in Nashville is a visit to Cheekwood Lights.
-The grounds of the 55-acre botanical garden and its historic mansion are transformed with the addition of more than a million colorful lights.
-From candy canes to glowing arches and unique decorations, the displays are spectacular.
+One of the highlights of the Christmas season is a visit to Cheekwood Lights.
+The grounds of the botanical garden and its historic mansion are transformed with the addition of more than a million colorful lights.
+From candy canes to glowing arches and unique decorations, we love everything here.

-Tours are available of the house, which is decorated for the season.
-Plus, visitors will find the illuminated children’s garden and a popular model train that makes its way through a lit up landscape.
-You can also meet a reindeer and enjoy lots of snacks and drinks as you explore the lights at Cheekwood.
+Tour the house, which is decorated for the season by a former White House florist, and find the illuminated children’s garden and a popular model train that makes its way through a lit up landscape.
+Don’t miss all the snacks and drinks as you explore the lights at Cheekwood.
+Pro tip: If it’s been raining, wear sturdy shoes.

 Enjoy the events at Gaylord Opryland

-The big attraction, which runs November 10-January 1, is ICE!
-This year, it is The Polar Express told with massive ice sculptures, slides, tunnels, and other amazing pieces.
+The big attraction, which runs November 18, 2025 through January 3, 2026, is ICE!
+This year, the story of A Charlie Brown Chrisstmas is told with massive ice sculptures, slides, tunnels, and other amazing pieces across 12 different scenes.
 The 2+ million pounds of ice are kept at 9 degrees, so come ready for a chilly time (parkas are provided).

 Have a drink in a rooftop igloo

 Ten stories above downtown, the Bobby Hotel’s rooftop lounge is a top place to go at Christmas.
 Its personal igloos are full of rustic furnishings and cozy blankets.
-Plus, the rooftop lounge has ice skating, campfires, and lots of seasonal food and drinks.
+Plus, the rooftop lounge has campfires and lots of seasonal food and drinks.
 (Note that the igloos require a reservation and a minimum spend.)

 See a show at Tennessee Performing Arts Center